 12. Sonny Liston: Maybe no one has thrown a harder left jab than the incredibly intimidating Liston.
 Known to have actually removed teeth, the jab of a prime Liston was a deadly weapon.

-11. Thomas Hearns: One of the ring’s most wicked left leads was perfected in Detroit’s famous Kronk Gym.
+11. Thomas Hearns: One of the ring’s most wicked jabs was perfected in Detroit’s famous Kronk Gym.
 Hearns was renowned for his devastating right hand, but it was his sharp and powerful jab that created openings for the right.

 10. James J. Corbett: As one of the earliest pure boxers, “Gentleman Jim” relied heavily on his left hand to keep larger, stronger opponents at bay.